openalea/lpy/doc/user/turtle.rst

 Definition of the Turtle’s reference frame (HLU)
 ================================================
 ..
 OK
-In LPy, screen coordinates are defined in a global reference frame F0 = (X,Y,Z) of L-Py (Fig. A).
+In L-Py, screen coordinates are defined in a global reference frame F0 = (X,Y,Z) of L-Py (Fig. A).

 The Turtle is defined by a reference frame (H,L,U) with respect to F0 (Fig. B) and can be displayed using the primitive **Frame**